“Those who do not move,

 The Technique calmly centered me in my own perceptions.
 I could stay present in myself without dissociating even under stress.
 I recovered my ability to dance easily and expansively—to fly!—with just the right amount of tension.
 I found my real voice as an artist and stopped trying to be like other dancers.

 The Technique restored my trust in and love of my own body.
 I healed multiple injuries while still staying active professionally and was astonished at the growth in my technical skill and range.
 All this was possible without toxic overthinking and unnecessary muscular effort of the past.
+The Alexander Technique became the foundation on which I built an joyful and sustainable career as an independent dance artist and embodiment educator.

 I worked with choreographers John Jasperse, Ann Carlson, and many others.
 Surprise surprise, I became one myself!
 I toured the US and Europe and had a blast.
 Eventually my dream to train as a teacher of the Alexander Technique came true, and I settled down in NYC.
 After two decades of teaching, however, I became frustrated with the lack of life-affirming motion in traditional Alexander Technique teaching and practice.